kunalparmar/kit-deploymentizer/README.md

 ## Todo

-- [ ] Allow plugin to define disabled for service.
+- [x] Allow plugin to define disabled for service.
+- [x] Use event-handler for logging
-- [ ] Remove all sync hotspots
+- [x] Remove all sync hotspots
-- [ ] fix hardcoded path, using kit.yaml loader
+- [x] fix hardcoded path, using kit.yaml loader
-- [ ] Refactor plugin, move parsing of result/new format/support other properies
+- [x] Refactor plugin, move parsing of result/new format/support other properties
+- [ ] Allow kit.yaml to specify file names.